Ultimate Greek Seasoning for a Mediterranean Meal

 The marjoram gives a slightly licorice flavor- I know it doesn’t sound good, but it adds so much depth to the flavor.
 The tarragon gives a sweetness to help balance out all the earthy flavors.
 Thyme and rosemary are excellent aromatics.
 I tend to add these particularly if I’m making chicken or roasted potatoes.

-The recipe for the Seasoning Blend
+The Recipe for the Seasoning Blend

 I’ll write this out with teaspoons and tablespoons, but I either eyeball it, or make it in bulk.
 Mix the following ingredients together, then store in an airtight jar: